 I can see now looking back, that my challenges in love set into motion a series of events that have completely transformed my life and I couldn't be more grateful.

 Transitioning out of my work in education into coaching was a natural extension of my experiences.
 Once I was able to help myself grow through my broken engagement, I naturally started helping my friends who were going through their breakups, and then they started connecting me with their friends, and so forth.
 Lovistics organically grew from there.

 It is my mission to share the insights and resources I've discovered since my broken engagement with people all around the world.
 Since 2012 I have trained with several coaching companies to create coaching programs designed to help men and women through their romantic challenges.

 In the summer of 2017, after hearing my story, Scott Simon from NPR asked me in such a heartfelt way, "So how are you doing now?"
 I was somewhat surprised by the question, but it made me smile.
 I can understand that given the uniqueness of my work, people are naturally curious about how I got here and how I am doing now after so much heartache.

 I am so grateful to share that I'm in a great place in my life.
-I absolutely love my work, and I am excited everyday to help others in their love relationships.
-I am also in the greatest relationship I have ever had with an incredible man who loves me unconditionally, supports me like no other, and is my best friend.
+I love my work, and I am excited every day to help others in their love relationships.
+I am also in the most fulfilling relationship I have ever had with an incredible man who adores me, supports me like no other, and is my best friend.

 Most importantly, I am grateful to have grown through my experiences to have become a better person and partner.
 I have an appreciation for healthy relationships, and it is my mission to share this work with the world.